 HL5 also contains CoQ10, a powerful antioxidant.
 Sodium Hyalurnate, which helps maintain healthy skin.
 Also, Fern Extract and Apple Cider Vinegar, which aid in digestion and absorption among other benefits.

 - Dairy Free

 This combination of powerful ingredients is only available in HL5.

 And like all of Kyani’s products, there is a 30 day money back guarantee for peace of mind!

-HL5 is currently available in USA, UK, parts of Europe and parts of Asia.
+HL5 is currently available in USA, UK, Australia, New Zealand, parts of Europe and parts of Asia.

 To learn about the science behind HL5 click here.